gracco/sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='general'>General Questions:</a>

 * What did you learn yesterday/this week?
-   - CircleCI 2.0 workflow, integrating with packer, and ansible to build imutable infrastructure pipeline.
+   - I was reading about differences types of encryption, and their usage, when use an asymmetric key or a symmetric key and what are the limits and applications of GCP when need to encrypt backups for example.

 * Talk about your preferred development/administration environment.
 (OS, Editor, Browsers, Tools etc.)
-  - SO - Linux (Arch Linux)
+  - SO - Linux
     editor - vscode
     Browser- chromium/firefox
-    tools - git, zsh, oh-my-zsh, python, ansible, terminator, packer, meld, git, helm, kubectl, aws tools, kubetail, eksctl distro - Arch (L)
+    tools - terraform, vim, git, zsh, oh-my-zsh, python, ansible, terminator, packer, meld, helm, kubectl, aws tools, kubetail, eksctl distro - Arch Linux
-    environment - i3wm
+    environment - i3wm + lxde

 * Tell me about the last major Linux project you finished.
-  - My major project in life it was e-commerce migration/implementation project using opensource tools like centos, java, springcloud, mongodb, centos, rabbitmq, cassandra, kafka+zookeeper, Azure, percona-mysql, NetflixOSS (as API gateway), nodejs, took 2 years to complete, I joined since the very beginning.
+  - My major project in life was an e-commerce creation/migration project using opensource tools like centos, java, springcloud, mongodb, centos, rabbitmq, cassandra, kafka+zookeeper, Azure, percona-mysql, NetflixOSS (as API gateway), nodejs, took 2 years to complete, I joined since the very beginning.

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
-  - I was suppose to use docker swarm in production, but we didn't test our performance in this new environment/tool, when the system received a huge throughtput everything started to break.
-At this time I had to migrate very fast back to IAAS, and I learned a lot of stuff about docker, cgroups, and why we always need to test before put something in production.
+  - I hired someone that it's a very good engineer but it's awful into social skills.
+This new person broke completely the team synergy and at the end the team itself.
+I learned that friendly > technical skills

 * Why we must choose you?
-  - I have a lot of experience, with different environments, different size of companies, with that I have a huge experience scalling services, learning new tecnologies, automating boring tasks, and a cool mind to troubleshoot and solve problems in critical environments.
+  - I have a lot of experience, with different types of environments, I worked with all three main cloud providers, different size of companies.
+I have a huge experience scaling services, learning new technologies, automating simple tasks, a cool mind to troubleshoot and solve problems in critical environments.
+I have been working as tech lead, and product owner for SRE team.

 * What function does DNS play on a network?
-  - It's on the core for any serious environment, resposible to translate IP addresses into names, DNS can also provides a load balancer layer using geolocation, service discovery using SRV entry and a lot of others features.
+  - It's on the core for any environment, responsible to translate IP addresses into names, DNS can also provides a load balancer layer using geolocation, service discovery using SRV entry and a lot of others features.

 * What is HTTP?
   - HTTP (hypertext transport protocol) it's a protocol that defines how messages are formated and transmitted via web, and what actions webservers and browsers should take in response of various commands.

 * What is an HTTP proxy and how does it work?
-  - An HTTP proxy it's a service that forwards http connections, for example a user A want's to access a server www.b.com, but for security reasons the user cannot have direct access on internet, so the user's browser will ask for the http proxy to access the website, the webserver from www.b.com will receive a http message from the proxy and will anwser as usual, but in the http HEADER from the message will be changed by the http proxy server who will add or change some headers like User-Agent, X-Forwarded-For, used a lot for companies who need to control their users Internet access.
+  - An HTTP proxy it's a service that forwards HTTP connections, for example a user A want's to access a server www.b.com, but for security reasons the user cannot have direct access on internet, so the user's browser will ask for the HTTP proxy to access the website, the webserver from www.b.com will receive a HTTP message from the proxy and will answer as usual, but in the http HEADER from the message will be changed by the HTTP proxy server who will add or change some headers like User-Agent, X-Forwarded-For, used a lot by companies that need to control their users Internet access.

 * Describe briefly how HTTPS works.
-  - HTTPS uses the same HTTP protocol but creates a security layer(tunnel) using SSL/TLS, on top of it, this prevents anyone modify or see what's happening inside this tunnel and ensure the client it's communicating with the right server.
+  - HTTPS uses the same HTTP protocol but creates a security layer(tunnel) using SSL/TLS, on top of it, this prevents anyone modify or inspect what's happening inside this tunnel and ensure the client it's communicating with the right server.
 The SSL handshake is established and after that all HTTP responses are send by.

 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
-  - SMTP ( Simple Mail transport protocol) it's a protocol that works in the application layer, and uses a process called "store and forward", working close with the MTA (Mail Tranfer Agent) and this MTA server send via SMTP a package with the messages, when this message arrives at the destination, the client will use POP3/IMAP to download it.
+  - SMTP ( Simple Mail transport protocol) works in the application layer, and uses a process called "store and forward", working close to a  MTA (Mail Tranfer Agent), this MTA service sends via SMTP a package with the messages, when this message arrives at the destination, the client will use POP3/IMAP to download it.

 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?